donisia/blaquedevs-classroom-se-assignment-day-4-software-project-management-SE_DAY4_Software-Project-Manage/README.md

 # SE_DAY4_Software-Project-Management
-## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?
+## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?Timely delivery is essential in software project management to maintain client satisfaction, reduce costs, and avoid resource overuse.
+To ensure deadlines are met, project managers can:

+Set clear goals and realistic timelines.

+Use tools like Gantt charts or Agile boards for tracking progress.

+Prioritize tasks and address potential risks early.

+Foster open communication within the team.

+Regularly review progress and adjust plans as needed.

+Would you like me to elaborate on any of these strategies

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?